p4lang/behavioral-model/docs/simple_switch.md

 thus falls into the `val` case, which is exact match.
 There is no warning from the compiler because it is perfectly legal syntax for a division operation.

-Note 4: Not supported today, but there is an issue on `p4c` requesting to enhance this.
+Note 4: Equivalent to the range `val .. val`, so it behaves as exact match on `val`.

 Note 5: Equivalent to `val &&& mask` where `mask` is 1 in all bit positions of the field, so it behaves as exact match on `val`.